 Certainly a miss, because the part of Northern Spain I just had the opportunity to visit (Aragon and the Pyrenees) is really an intriguing and unique one.

-Pico Salvaguardia, October 23
+Pico Salvaguardia, October 21 and 23

 Pico Salvaguardia (“Guard Peak”) is a lesser known peak in the central parts of the Pyrenees mountain range, straddling the border between Spain and France.